 Dry skin and fragile nails can occur, avoidance of detergents and application of creams are advised.

-Effects of antiandrogens alone or in combination with estrogens on the mood and the emotional functioning are also prevalent in a number of persons
+Effects of antiandrogens alone or in combination with oestrogens on the mood and the emotional functioning are also prevalent in several persons

 Males transitioning to females (MTF) experience the following effects of estrogen: